HTRS Ransomware Description

 The files affected by the HTRS Ransomware may not be decryptable currently.
 This is the same case as with most ransomware Trojans that follow a similar strategy.
 Because of this, in the current threat landscape, the best option for most computer users is to have strong backup measures.
 If there are backup copies of all files, then the victims have no need to afford the ransom or make contact with the people responsible for the attack, nullifying its effects effectively.

-to Detect HTRS Ransomware * SpyHunter's free version is only for malware detection.
+to Detect HTRS Ransomware * SpyHunter's scanner is only for malware detection.
 If SpyHunter detects malware on your PC, you will need to purchase SpyHunter's malware removal tool to remove the malware threats.
 Read more on SpyHunter.
 If you no longer wish to have SpyHunter installed on your computer, follow these steps to uninstall SpyHunter.

 Security Doesn't Let You Download SpyHunter or Access the Internet?